-This year has seen the 75th anniversary of VE Day, which celebrates Germany's unconditional surrender on 8 May 1945, marking the end of the Second World War in Europe.
+Each year sees the anniversary of VE Day marked, a day which celebrates Germany's unconditional surrender on 8 May 1945, marking the end of the Second World War in Europe.

 What are the Channel Islands?

 The collective term 'Channel Islands' began to be used in the 19th century and is used to identify an archipelago in the English Channel.

 There are two Crown Dependencies in the archipelago - the Bailiwick of Jersey and the Bailiwick of Guernsey.

 These are not part of the UK and they are self-governing dependencies of the Crown, meaning they have their own assemblies, legal and fiscal systems.

 They are also not represented in the UK Parliament.

 Among the islands that make up the archipelago, Jersey and Guernsey make up roughly 99% of the population.

 The Crown Dependencies have never been colonies of the United Kingdom and they are not Overseas Territories.

 However, the UK Government is responsible for their defence and international relations.

 Operation Haddock Force

 In June 1940, a number of Royal Air Force bombers were dispatched to bomb industrial targets near Turin and Genoa, in Italy.

 The operation was planned ahead of Italy entering the conflict on 10 June 1940 and was put into action as soon as the country joined enemy forces.

 During the night between 11 and 12 June, RAF Armstrong Whitworth Whitley bombers carried out their first raid.